 A healthy diet is important for a healthy and balanced life.
 A diet that consists of wholesome, unprocessed foods provides the energy and focus needed to get through life’s stressful times.
 With the right diet, your energy can remain high for workouts, you will gain mental clarity to solve problems and keep a more positive outlook.
 And a wholesome diet gives you a much better chance of remaining healthy through cold and flu season, so you keep down time to a minimum and enjoyment levels high.

 Eating healthy is easier if you make small commitments before you make large ones, and implement changes slowly so you are not overwhelmed.
-For example, you could vow to stop eating restaurant food and “practice” this for a couple weeks.
-When you get used to it, then incorporate a healthy diet plan.
-Begin by clearing all white flour products from your pantry and replacing them with whole grains or more vegetables.
-Or make a vow to only have dessert or a sweet treat once each week.
-Other ideas include:
+For example, incorporate healthy eating in steps, beginning with refraining from all restaurant and fast food.
+When you get used to this step, then incorporate a healthy diet plan.
+Some small steps you might incorporate include:

 - Begin each day with 2 pieces of fruit